mazzzystar/Queryable/README.md

 Clone this repo, put the downloaded models below `CoreMLModels/` path and run Xcode, it should work.

+## How to Export Model
+The principle is to separate the `TextEncoder` and `ImageEncoder` at the code level, and then load the model weights individually.
+Queryable uses the OpenAI [ViT-B/32](https://github.com/openai/CLIP) model, and I wrote a [Jupyter notebook](https://github.com/mazzzystar/Queryable/blob/main/PyTorch2CoreML.ipynb) to demonstrate how to separate, load, and export the Core ML model.
+The export results of the ImageEncoder's Core ML have a certain level of precision error, and more appropriate normalization parameters may be needed.

 ## Contributions
 > Disclaimer: I am not a professional iOS engineer, please forgive my poor Swift code.
 You may focus only on the loading, computation, storage, and sorting of the model.